-Each person for whom a Participant acquires an interest in the 2020 Bonds of a Series, as nominee, may desire to make arrangements with such Participant to receive a credit balance in the records of such Participant, and may desire to make arrangements with such Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Participant and to have notification made of all interest payments.
+Each person for whom a Participant acquires an interest in the 2022 Bonds, as nominee, may desire to make arrangements with such Participant to receive a credit balance in the records of such Participant, and may desire to make arrangements with such Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Participant and to have notification made of all interest payments.
 NEITHER THE CORPORATION, THE

-UNDERWRITERS NOR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO SUCH PARTICIPANTS OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE 2020 BONDS OF SUCH SERIES.
+UNDERWRITERS NOR THE TRUSTEE WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO SUCH PARTICIPANTS OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE 2022 BONDS.

-So long as Cede & Co. is the registered owner of the 2020 Bonds of a Series, as nominee for DTC, references in the Official Statement to Bondholders or registered owners of the 2020 Bonds of such Series (other than under the heading "TAX MATTERS") shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the 2020 Bonds of such Series.
+So long as Cede & Co. is the registered owner of the 2022 Bonds, as nominee for DTC, references in the Official Statement to Bondholders or registered owners of the 2022 Bonds (other than under the heading "TAX MATTERS") shall mean Cede & Co., as aforesaid, and shall not mean the Beneficial Owners of the 2022 Bonds.